 Two-year program with a clinical focus

-Founded in 1990, the Critical Care Medicine Fellowship at Hennepin County Medical Center delivers advanced clinical training in a diverse, multi-cultural patient environment.
+Founded in 1990, the Critical Care Medicine Fellowship delivers advanced clinical training in a diverse, multicultural patient environment.
 The fellowship includes rotations at four leading healthcare systems in the Twin Cities.
 We accept two fellows per year.

 Our two-year program is ideal for those planning to practice critical care medicine as their primary specialty.
 The first year curriculum is entirely clinical.
 Our second year includes four required clinical rotations, two months of elective clinical rotations, and six months of clinical research.

 We welcome candidates from ACGME-accredited residencies in internal medicine and emergency medicine.
-In addition, individuals who have successfully a completed a fellowship in a subspecialty of internal medicine, such as pulmonary, nephrology, infectious diseases, or cardiology, may consider our program for an abbreviated, one-year fellowship opportunity that provides additional clinical experience and skill development.
+In addition, individuals who have successfully a completed a fellowship in internal medicine, pulmonary medicine, nephrology, infectious diseases, or cardiology, may consider our program for an abbreviated, one-year fellowship to obtain additional clinical experience.

 About Our Curriculum

-The Critical Care Medicine Fellowship is based at HCMC, with clinical rotations at three additional hospital sites in the Twin Cities: Abbott Northwestern Hospital, Methodist Hospital, and University of Minnesota Fairview Medical Center.
+The Critical Care Medicine Fellowship is based at Hennepin Healthcare, with clinical rotations at three additional hospital sites in the Twin Cities: Abbott Northwestern Hospital, Methodist Hospital, and University of Minnesota Fairview Medical Center.

 In each location, experienced specialists serve as teachers and consultants, and are always available for support and consultation.
-Fellows have ample opportunity to become proficient in independently performing all the procedures required of an intensivist, and to hone their own leadership and teaching skills by supervising residents and medical students.
+Fellows have ample opportunity to become proficient in performing all the procedures required of an intensivist and hone their own leadership and teaching skills by supervising residents and medical students.
 We pride ourselves on a collaborative, team-driven approach to patient care.

 Weekly Critical Care Fellows Conference